 The Baguette Stop

 Stopped at the Baguette Stop a few times for breakfast/ brunch pre-walk and even some to take away.
 Special mention to their chicken curry and bacon and tomato baguettes.
-The cafe is pleasant, very good value and the staff were very friendly.
+The cafe is pleasant, very good value and the staff were friendly.

-There are 3 butchers in Coleford, I managed to use all 3 for different meats. the butcher was utelised mainly for bacon and sausages for breakfast including some delicious local Forest of Dean beef sausage.
+There are 3 butchers in Coleford, I used all 3 for different meats.
+I used the butchers mainly for bacon and sausages for breakfast, including some delicious local Forest of Dean beef sausage.

-Chicken breast and pork also was used for kebabs on our barbecue at Greenacres Campsite.
+We used chicken breast and pork for kebabs on our barbecue at Greenacres Campsite.